topherCantrell/computerarcheology/content/CoCo/MegaBug/RAMUse.md

 The data on the bugs is kept in an array at $2808.
 3 bytes each: y,x,dir

   * 2800:2807: during maze generation, list of unvisited neighbors (2 bytes * 4 possible)
-  * 2808:2868: data on up to 32 bugs ...
+  * 2808:2868: 1st set of data on up to 32 bugs ...
 3 bytes each (y,x,dir)
-  * 2868:28C7: ?? duplicate of the previous data (y,x,dir) ??
-Seems to be two sets of data for mouth open/close times ??
+  * 2868:28C7: 2nd set (starts as a duplicate of 1st) of bug data (y,x,dir).
+Two sets of data for mouth open/close times
   * 28C8:28E7: column-has-content flags set by the draw-magnifier routine and read by the draw-bug routine
   * 28E8:2A27: array of bytes, one per cell, 20*10 cells.
 00=not visited, FF=visited
-  * 2A28:????: array of words, coordinates of cells we need to revisit in the maze generation
+  * 2A28:?   : array of words, coordinates of cells we need to revisit in the maze generation